-(1) On February 14, 2023, our Board of Directors approved a new plan to repurchase up to \$50.0 million of our outstanding common stock.
-The previously existing common stock repurchase plan was canceled and the new common share repurchase plan does not have an expiration date.
-The actual timing, number, and value of common shares repurchased under our board-approved plan will be determined at our discretion and will depend on a number of factors, including, among others, general market and business conditions, the trading price of common shares, and applicable legal requirements.
-We have no obligation to repurchase any common shares under the authorization, and the repurchase plan may be suspended, discontinued, or modified at any time for any reason.
+(1) On February 14, 2023, our Board of Directors approved a new plan to purchase up to \$50.0 million of our outstanding common stock.
+The previously existing common stock purchase plan was canceled, and the new common share purchase plan does not have an expiration date.
+The actual timing, number, and value of common shares purchased under our board-approved plan will be determined at our discretion and will depend on a number of factors, including, among others, general market and business conditions, the trading price of common shares, and applicable legal requirements.
+We have no obligation to purchase any common shares under the authorization, and the purchase plan may be suspended, discontinued, or modified at any time for any reason.
+Amounts shown include the applicable one percent excise tax on purchases of common stock for treasury.

 Item 6.
-EXHIBITS

-(A) Exhibits:

-10.1 Credit Agreement by and between KeyBank National Association and Franklin Covey Co., dated March 27, 2023 (incorporated by reference to Current Report on Form 8-K filed with the Securities and Exchange Commission on March 30, 2023).
+EXHIBITS (A) Exhibits: 10.1 Credit Agreement by and between KeyBank National Association and Franklin Covey Co., dated March 27, 2023 (incorporated by reference to Current Report on Form 8-K filed with the Securities and Exchange Commission on March 30, 2023).
 10.2 Security Agreement by and among KeyBank National Association and the subsidiary guarantors party thereto, dated March 27, 2023 (incorporated by reference to Current Report on Form 8-K filed with the Securities and Exchange Commission on March 30, 2023).
 31.1 Rule 13a-14(a) Certifications of the Chief Executive Officer.
 31.2 Rule 13a-14(a) Certifications of the Chief Financial Officer.
 32 Section 1350 Certifications.
 101.INS XBRL Instance Document - the instance document does not appear in the Interactive Data File because its XBRL tags are embedded within the Inline XBRL document.
 101.SCH Inline XBRL Taxonomy Extension Schema Document.
 101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document.

-- 101.DEF Inline XBRL Taxonomy Definition Linkbase Document. - 101.LAB Inline XBRL Taxonomy Extension Label Linkbase Document. - 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase Document. - 104 Cover Page Interactive Data File (formatted as Inline XBRL and contained in Exhibit 101).
+101.DEF Inline XBRL Taxonomy Definition Linkbase Document.
+101.LAB Inline XBRL Taxonomy Extension Label Linkbase Document.
+101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase Document.
+104 Cover Page Interactive Data File (formatted as Inline XBRL and contained in Exhibit 101).
 Filed herewith.